NStefan002/nvim_config/README.md

 ## Installation
 ***Note: This repository is created according to my personal needs and likings.
 If you're not interested in using my configuration, please skip Intallation and Usage sections.***

 To use this configuration, you'll need to have NeoVim installed on your system.
 You can install it by following the instructions on the [official NeoVim website](https://neovim.io/) or on the [NeoVim GitHub repository](https://github.com/neovim/neovim).
+Personally, I use [bob](https://github.com/MordechaiHadad/bob) (NeoVim version manager) for easy installing and switching between NeoVim [versions](https://github.com/neovim/neovim/releases/).
 Once Neovim is installed, you can clone this repository and copy the files into your `~/.config/nvim/` directory:
 ```
 git clone https://github.com/NStefan002/nvim_config.git